COMPUTE-LU/AI4MedLife_imaging_2021/README.md

 https://arxiv.org/

-Datasets can for example be found on:
+If you do not have your own dataset, many can be found here:

 https://datasetsearch.research.google.com/